dianr6boy1386/Traffic/README.md

 ## Credit

-Part of this project is a part of CS50's Introduction to Artificial Intelligence with Python.
+This project is a part of CS50's Introduction to Artificial Intelligence with Python.